John Elkann: Career

-While pursuing a degree in engineering, Elkann gained work experience through several internships.
-They included a headlight plant in Birmingham, England (1996); a production line in Tychy, Poland (1997); a car dealership in Lille, France (1998); and at General Electric's corporate initiatives group where he worked on a thesis on e-auctions (1999).
-He also participated in the drafting of the project for the recovery of Fiat, the Morchio plan.
-In December 1997, at the age of 21, he was selected as the heir of his grandfather Gianni Agnelli in place of Giovanni Alberto Agnelli, the son of Gianni's younger brother, Umberto Agnelli, who had died at the age of 33; in 2008, Elkann was seen as "the great uknown".
+In December 1997, at the age of 21, he was selected as the heir of his grandfather Gianni Agnelli in place of Giovanni Alberto Agnelli, the son of Gianni's younger brother, Umberto Agnelli, who had died at the age of 33.
 He was appointed to the Fiat S.p.A. board that same year, when he was 22, the same age his grandfather Gianni also joined it in 1943, and to the board of Giovanni Agnelli Sapaz (now Giovanni Agnelli B.V.), the family partnership controlling Exor.

-In 2000, after graduating in Engineering from the Polytechnic University of Turin, he joined General Electric's Corporate Audit program.
+In 2000, after graduating in engineering from the Polytechnic University of Turin, he joined General Electric's Corporate Audit program.
 He left General Electric two years later; Elkann described his work at General Electric as "a beautiful experience, because you sit around a table where no one speaks your language and two out of three come from another continent."
 He moved back to Turin to be closer to his ageing grandfather, as well as to the family business.
 In 2003, Elkann joined IFIL, which later became Exor, where he was in charge of control and development, and was in particular responsible for supervising Rinascente and Alpitour.
 Elkann worked on the turnaround of Fiat Group.
 He was instrumental in the appointment of Fiat Chrysler Automobiles (FCA) CEO Sergio Marchionne in May 2004.

-After the death of Gianni in 2003, which was followed by that of Elkann's great-uncle Umberto Agnelli in 2004, Elkann became vice-chairman of Fiat and vice-chairman of Giovanni Agnelli Sapaz.
+After the death of Gianni Agnelli in 2003, which was followed by that of Elkann's great-uncle Umberto Agnelli in 2004, Elkann became vice-chairman of Fiat and vice-chairman of Giovanni Agnelli Sapaz.
 Franzo Grande Stevens and Gianluigi Gabetti were instrumental in the appointment of Elkann.
-In 2008, Elkann replaced 83-year-old Gabetti as the head of IFIL, which managed a portfolio worth eight billion euros.
+In 2008, Elkann was seen as "the great unknown", and he replaced 83-year-old Gabetti as the head of IFIL, which managed a portfolio worth eight billion euros.
 In March 2009, he merged the holding companies IFI and IFIL to create Exor, stepping to the role of chairman.
 In 2010, he became chairman of Fiat S.p.A. (then FCA), succeeding Luca Cordero di Montezemolo, and chairman of the Giovanni Agnelli Sapaz, succeeding Gabetti; at the time, Fiat had changed four CEOs in three years.
 Before this appointment, he mainly played a background role at Fiat.
-The Financial Times called Elkann's appointment "a confirmation of change that could prove to be the making of a new Fiat and also of the Agnelli family's future fortunes."
+The Financial Times characterized Elkann's appointment as "a confirmation of change that could prove to be the making of a new Fiat and also of the Agnelli family's future fortunes."